 2.0 The Council will be reviewing homelessness in its area and producing Homelessness & Rough Sleeping and Overarching Housing Strategies in 2022.
 These will set the scene for the next 5 years, examine the issues in Buckinghamshire and set key priorities for how the Council will work with others to tackle homelessness, rough sleeping and strategic housing challenges in Buckinghamshire.
-The strategies will identify the need for general, specialist and key worker affordable housing across a range of tenures and set a target for the delivery of 1000 units affordable housing to be delivered by 10 years after commencement.
+The strategies will identify the need for the delivery additional general, specialist and key worker affordable housing across a range of tenures.